HidDen1/Notes/src/Notes 449.md

         * these exist for every register
         * some registers allow access to a single byte
         * but only the first four general purpose regs
+### 2/28
+* Activation record
+    * A stack basically keeping track of what "function" is running